raybellwaves/cfanalytics/README.rst

 ``conda install -c conda-forge cfanalytics``

 As a precautionary note it has been developed entirely on Mac OSX using Python installed with `anaconda <https://anaconda.org/anaconda/python>`__.
-Therefore, use in windows and Linux at your own peril.
+Therefore, use in Windows and Linux at your own peril.

+As good practice I recommend installing in a new enviroment:
+``conda create -n cfa python=3.6 source activate cfa conda install -c conda-forge cfanalytics``

+You can type ``source deactivate`` when finished.
+You can also check which environments you have created by typing ``conda info --envs``.
+To remove an environment type ``conda remove --name cfa --all``.

 Examples
 --------